07 December 2019

 Engineering types love to tinker and love the challenge of a new project.
-They also need the slightest excuse to buy a new piece of kit (see bicycles above).
+They also only need the slightest excuse to buy a new piece of kit (see bicycles above).

 This is where you need to decide – is it a hobby or a business?

 I am as guilty of this as anyone, often taking on difficult assignments because they are interesting rather than good business.

 And of course, conventional wisdom says those who succeed in business - do something they love.

 Thing is, for all of us involved in selling solutions, some types of work are easier, and yet still deliver good value to the client.
 That’s the sweet spot in business.

 We should all be identifying the types of jobs that just sail through the organisation and chase (market) more of them.